 The analog front end of the audio ADC consists of an analog MUX and a programmable gain amplifier (PGA).
 The MUX can connect either the MICIN or AUX signal through the PGA to the ADC for audio recording.
-The TSC2100 also has an option of choosing both MICIN and AUX as a differential input pair.
-The TSC2100 also includes a microphone bias circuit, which can source up to 4 mA of current and is programmable to a 2 V or 2.5 V level.
+The 'AIC26 also has an option of choosing both MICIN and AUX as a differential input pair.
+The 'AIC26 also includes a microphone bias circuit, which can source up to 4.7-mA current and is programmable to a 2-V or 2.5-V level.
 The bias block is powered down when both the ADC and analog mixer blocks are powered down.

-Because of the oversampling nature of the audio ADC and the integrated digital dicimation filtering, requirements for analog antialiasing filtering are very relaxed.
-The TSC2100 integrates a second order analog antialiasing filter with 20-dB attenuation at 1 MHz.
+Because of the oversampling nature of the audio ADC and the integrated digital decimation filtering, requirements for analog antialiasing filtering are very relaxed.
+The 'AIC26 integrates a second order analog antialiasing filter with 20-dB attenuation at 1 MHz.
 This filter, combined with the digital decimal filter, provides sufficient antialiasing filtering without requiring any external components.

 The PGA allows analog gain control from 0 dB to 59.5 dB in steps of 0.5 dB.
 The PGA gain changes are implemented with an internal soft-stepping algorithm that only changes the actual volume level by one 0.5-dB step every one or two ADC output samples, depending on the register programming.
 This soft-stepping ensures that volume control changes occur smoothly with no audible artifacts.
-Upon reset, the PGA gain defaults to a mute condition, and upon power down, the PGA soft-steps the volume to mute before shutting down.
+On reset, the PGA gain defaults to a mute condition, and on power down, the PGA soft-steps the volume to mute before shutting down.
 A read-only flag (D0 control register 04H/Page2) is set whenever the gain applied by PGA equals the desired value set by the register.
 The soft-stepping control can be disabled by programming D15=1 in register 1DH of Page02.
-When soft stepping is enabled, the MCLK signal must be applied to the part after the ADC power down register is written to ensure the soft-stepping to mute has completed.
-When the ADC power down flag is no longer set, the MCLK signal can be shut down.
+When soft-stepping is enabled, the MCLK signal to the device should not be changed until the ADC power-down flag is set.
+When the flag is set, the internal soft-stepping process and power-down sequence is complete, and the MCLK can be stopped if desired.